develoser/Handlebars-ST2-Precompiler/README.md

 * Next, install the [Handlebars](http://handlebarsjs.com/precompilation.html) npm package:

 ```
-  $ npm install handlebars -g
+  $ npm install -g handlebars
 ```

-* Finally just clone/download this repository into your Packages folder
+* Finally just clone/download this repository into your Packages folder as *"Handlebars-ST2-Precompiler"*

 ## Usage

 * Open a template with the default extension: **.hb, .handlebars or .html** *Note: You can add more extensions as you need.*
-* If all are ok, when you do a right click you will see a new option in the context menu called: **Precompile with Handlebars**, select this option.
+* If all are ok on right click you will see a new option in the context menu called: **Precompile with Handlebars**, select this option.
 * A new precompiled file is created and opened in a new tab (with a **.js** extension, the same is also configurable).
 * And thats all!